sabina489/TIL/README.md

 ## Nov 18, 2021

-### Today, I learned about pull request in GitHub.
+### Today, I learned about pull request in Git-Hub.

 *Pull requests let us tell others about changes we have pushed to a branch in a repository on Git-Hub* .